 At the BOY, teachers will be provided professional development sessions and implement the elements in our student ownership of behavior framework.
+This will include training regarding our HRE PBIS Handbook.

 From BOY to MOY, teachers will increase the frequency of PBIS restorative circles in each classroom by 5%.